CAFETIERE / FRENCH PRESS GRIND COFFEE

 Unsurprisingly, it was a Frenchman who created the very first French press.
 It was created by necessity when he noticed that he had not added coffee to his already boiling water.
 He needed something that would press down the coffee into the water, or it would float at the top, and he wouldn’t enjoy his coffee.

-He found a passing merchant, a stick, and a piece of metal, allowing him to plunge.
-The French press has come a long way from that and has become one of the most popular home coffee brewing methods which produce a rich cup of coffee.
+He found a passing merchant, a stick, and a piece of metal, which allowed him to plunge.
+The French press has come a long way from that and has become one of the most popular home coffee brewing methods, producing a rich cup of coffee.

 Frequently asked questions